-7) John Baez, "Higher-dimensional algebra II: 2-Hilbert spaces", to appear in Adv.
-Math., preprint available as q-alg/9609018 or at http://math.ucr.edu/home/baez/
+7) John Baez, "Higher-dimensional algebra II: 2-Hilbert spaces", Adv.
+Math.
+127 (1997), 125-189.
+Also available as q-alg/9609018.

 To understand this requires a little category theory, so let me explain the basic ideas here.

 I'll concentrate on finite-dimensional Hilbert spaces, since the infinite-dimensional case introduces extra complications.
 To define 2-Hilbert spaces we need to start by categorifying the various ingredients in the definition of Hilbert space.
 These are: